A-silm/A-silm.github.io/_posts/2022-09-01-whats-jekyll.md

 ---
 layout: post
-title: Example content
+title: Siem & honeypot
-lead: A long post that showcases style elements.
+lead: Attract worldwide cyberattacks and analize them.
 ---

 In this project, the goal was to extract data from cyber attacks to a virtual machine that was purposely vulnerable to anyone in the world and record the results into a Log Analytics workspace.
 These results were used to build an attack map with Microsoft Sentinel and measure how effective security controls are.